oci-landing-zones/oci-cis-landingzone-quickstart/compliance-script.md

 ```
 % python3 cis_reports.py -h
 usage: cis_reports.py [-h] [-c FILE_LOCATION] [-t CONFIG_PROFILE] [-p PROXY] [--output-to-bucket OUTPUT_BUCKET] [--report-directory REPORT_DIRECTORY]
-                      [--print-to-screen PRINT_TO_SCREEN] [--level LEVEL] [--regions REGIONS] [--raw] [--obp] [--all-resources] [--redact_output] [-ip] [-dt] [-st] [-v] [--debug]
+                      [--report-prefix REPORT_PREFIX] [--report-summary-json] [--print-to-screen PRINT_TO_SCREEN] [--level LEVEL] [--regions REGIONS] [--raw] [--obp]
+                      [--all-resources] [--redact_output] [-ip] [-dt] [-st] [-v] [--debug]

 options:
   -h, --help                           show this help message and exit
-  -c FILE_LOCATION                     OCI config file location
+  -c FILE_LOCATION                     OCI config file location.
-  -t CONFIG_PROFILE                    Config file section to use (tenancy profile)
+  -t CONFIG_PROFILE                    Config file section to use (tenancy profile).
-  -p PROXY                             Set Proxy (i.e. www-proxy-server.com:80)
+  -p PROXY                             Set Proxy (i.e. www-proxy-server.com:80).
-  --output-to-bucket OUTPUT_BUCKET     Set Output bucket name (i.e. my-reporting-bucket)
+  --output-to-bucket OUTPUT_BUCKET     Set Output bucket name (i.e. my-reporting-bucket).
-  --report-directory REPORT_DIRECTORY  Set Output report directory by default it is the current date (i.e. reports-date)
+  --report-directory REPORT_DIRECTORY  Set Output report directory by default it is the current date (i.e. reports-date).
+  --report-prefix REPORT_PREFIX        Set Output report prefix to allow unique files for better baseline comparison.
+  --report-summary-json                Write summary report as JSON file, too.
-  --print-to-screen PRINT_TO_SCREEN    Set to False if you want to see only non-compliant findings (i.e. False)
+  --print-to-screen PRINT_TO_SCREEN    Set to False if you want to see only non-compliant findings (i.e. False).
   --level LEVEL                        CIS Recommendation Level options are: 1 or 2.
-Set to 2 by default
+Set to 2 by default.
   --regions REGIONS                    Regions to run the compliance checks on, by default it will run in all regions.
-Sample input: us-ashburn-1,ca-toronto-1,eu-frankfurt-1
+Sample input: us-ashburn-1,ca-toronto-1,eu-frankfurt-1.
-  --raw                                Outputs all resource data into CSV files
+  --raw                                Outputs all resource data into CSV files.
-  --obp                                Checks for OCI best practices
+  --obp                                Checks for OCI best practices.
   --all-resources                      Uses Advanced Search Service to query all resources in the tenancy and outputs to a JSON.
-This also enables OCI Best Practice Checks (--obp) and All resource to csv (--raw) flags.
+This also enables OCI Best Practice Checks (--obp)
+                                       and All resource to csv (--raw) flags.
-  --redact_output                      Redacts OCIDs in output CSV and JSON files
+  --redact_output                      Redacts OCIDs in output CSV and JSON files.
-  -ip                                  Use Instance Principals for Authentication
+  -ip                                  Use Instance Principals for Authentication.
-  -dt                                  Use Delegation Token for Authentication in Cloud Shell
+  -dt                                  Use Delegation Token for Authentication in Cloud Shell.
-  -st                                  Authenticate using Security Token
+  -st                                  Authenticate using Security Token.
   -v                                   Show the version of the script and exit.
   --debug                              Enables debugging messages.
-This feature is in beta
+This feature is in beta.
 %
 ```